bbauska/UofM-Intro-HTML5/README.md

 through and pick, well, you know I need this file and that one, but it won&apos;t let me upload entire folders.
 See if I click on CSS and I click on open, it&apos;s like, &apos;"Oh, is this the file you want?&apos;", I don&apos;t want this, I want everything, not just files.
-So, I clicked on &apos;"Add&apos;".
+I clicked on &apos;"Add"&apos;.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 250. drag & drop whole website (170) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">